 Type A4: The truncus is a large pulmonary artery and the aortic arch is interrupted or coarctation is present.

-Infants usually present with mild cyanosis and symptoms and signs of HF (eg, tachypnea, poor feeding, diaphoresis) in the first few weeks of life.
+Infants usually present with mild cyanosis and symptoms and signs of heart failure (eg, tachypnea, poor feeding, diaphoresis) in the first few weeks of life.
 Physical examination may detect a hyperdynamic precordium, increased pulse pressure with bounding pulses, a loud and single 2nd heart sound (S2), and an ejection click.
-A grade 2 to 4/6 systolic murmur is audible along the left sternal border (see Table: Heart Murmur Intensity).
+A grade 2 to 4/6 systolic murmur is audible along the left sternal border (see table Heart Murmur Intensity Heart Murmur Intensity ).
 A mid-diastolic mitral flow murmur may be audible at the apex when pulmonary blood flow is increased.
 With truncal valve insufficiency, a high-pitched diastolic decrescendo murmur is audible over the mid left sternal border.

 Diagnosis is suspected clinically, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.
 Cardiac catheterization is occasionally necessary to delineate associated anomalies before surgery, but cardiac MRI or CT angiography may supplant the need for catheterization.

 Chest x-ray shows varying degrees of cardiomegaly with increased pulmonary vascular markings, right aortic arch (in about 30%), and relatively high position of pulmonary arteries.

 Heart failure Heart failure in older infants and children Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births (1).
-Among birth defects, congenital heart disease is the leading cause of infant mortality... read more is treated vigorously with diuretics, digoxin, and ACE inhibitors, followed by early surgical repair.
-Prostaglandin infusion is not beneficial unless there is interruption or coarctation of the aortic arch, in which case right-to-left shunt through the ductus provides systemic blood flow.
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more is treated vigorously with diuretics, digoxin, and angiotensin-converting enzyme (ACE) inhibitors, followed by early surgical repair.
+Prostaglandin infusion is beneficial to maintain ductal patency when there is interruption or coarctation of the aortic arch, in which case right-to-left shunt through the ductus provides systemic blood flow.

 Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is recommended preoperatively but is required only for the first 6 months after repair unless there is a residual defect adjacent to a surgical patch or prosthetic material.